vrypan/snapdown/README.md

-# SnapSnapDown (Snapchain Snapshot Downloader)
+# SnapDown (Snapchain Snapshot Downloader)

-`snapsnapdown` lets you download a [Snapchain](https://github.com/farcaster_xyz/snapchain) snapshot before starting a new snapchain node.
+`snapdown` lets you download a [Snapchain](https://github.com/farcaster_xyz/snapchain) snapshot before starting a new snapchain node.

 ![screenshot](screenshot.png)

-`snapsnapdown` gives you more flexibility than the embedded downloader:
+`snapdown` gives you more flexibility than the embedded downloader:

 - You can stop/start and it will pick up where you left.
 - When restarting, local chunk sizes will be compared to remote, and if they do not match they will be re-downloaded